mido/mido/docs/about_midi.rst

   patches, and change controllers (pitch bend, modulation wheel, pedal and many others).
 There are 16 channels, and the channel number is encoded in the lower 4 bits of the status byte.
-Each synth can choose which channel (or channels) it reponds to.
+Each synth can choose which channel (or channels) it responds to.
 This can typically be configured.

 * System common messages.